 - Reincarnation.
 This is the “repeat” theory.
 When any living thing dies, its soul goes into other living things—actually becoming something else over and over again in a never-ending cycle of life and death.

 None of that sounds like a great option, in my opinion.
-HOWEVER, there is definitely a flip side of the coin of death—and it’s really awesome if you know Jesus Christ personally:
+However, there is definitely a flip side of the coin of death—if you know Jesus Christ personally:

 Your spirit will dwell.

 For we live by faith, not by sight.
 We are confident, I say, and would prefer to be away from the body and at home with the Lord.
 (2 Corinthians 5:7-8)

 When the body dies, our spirit is freed from tangible flesh and we can be with the Lord at home—home, where we will be alive and aware, home with the Father experiencing His love without distraction, home where we belong.

 Father, release my grip on physical life, which I cannot keep, so I can live freely in light of eternity.
 Amen.